 There’s something so magical about pregnancy and having a baby.
-During pregnancy you spend your days reading up on your baby’s development and your nights dreaming about what your baby will be like.
-And then the baby comes, and you just know your baby is the absolute cutest baby you have ever seen.
-And you can’t imagine being away from him for long.
+During pregnancy, you spend your days reading up on your baby’s development and your nights dreaming about what your baby will be like.
+And then the baby comes!
+You just know your baby is the absolute cutest baby you have ever seen.
+You can’t even imagine being away from him for long.
 But just as you’re feeling like your whole life revolves around this new little person, you need to remember to carve out some time for yourself as well.
 The reality is, it’s completely normal and ok to want some time to yourself.
 Even the calmest, most content baby needs a lot of attention and care.
 This is compounded with multiple kids.
 Just like a vacation is a refreshing break from your normal life, doing things for yourself will help your mental health.

 Take up a hobby

 Find a new hobby, or rediscover an old one!
 What used to make you happy before becoming a mom?
 Did you use to paint?
 Go for bike rides?
 Have you always wanted to try your hand at playing the piano?
 Picking a hobby gives you time to yourself, and gives you the feeling that you have something you’re good at besides just your role as a mother.

 Moms love spending money on their kids….cute baby clothes, toys they know will make their child happy, etc. But how often is it that you spend money on something for yourself?
 And not just a necessity, something that actually made you happy.
 It doesn’t have to be pricey, either!
 A cute new shirt or a fun pair of sunglasses can give you a quick boost in happiness and help you feel better about yourself.
 Or buy something to do with your hobby you’ve gotten into!